Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 New to PC gaming / casual
 * Basic / fundamental instructions.
 * Visually striking and memorable
-* An easy level to help get players started.
 * An ending screen/modal to congratulate the player upon completion.

 ### Structure Plane